data-apis/array-api/spec/API_specification/elementwise_functions.md

 -   **out**: _&lt;array&gt;_

     -   an array containing the element-wise results.
+The returned array must have a data type determined by :ref:`type-promotion` rules.

 ### <a name="bitwise_left_shift" href="#bitwise_left_shift">#</a> bitwise_left_shift(x1, x2, /)